anuwadhwa7/kaiburr_assignment_ui/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deployment of Web Application

+Change the baseUrl: 'http://localhost:4200/' to any deployment server name from 'e2e -> protractor.conf.js' file.

 ## Running unit tests